iturdikulov/notes/Git.md

 <br class="f">
 `git log -p [file/directory]`

-View differences of branches/stash with meld, other tool?
-TODO: review this
+View differences of branches/stash with meld, other tool? - [ ] review this
 <br class="f">
 ```sh
 ## To get list of toolname runt this: